-- examination 1 optional specific subject; - at least 5 ECTS obtained out of the optional general subject; - 5 ECTS obtained out of the obligations in the form of publishing scientific texts and participation in conferences; - provided that, after the Senate of the Faculty of Theology, University of Ljubljana has approved the topic and draft of his/her doctoral dissertation, the applicant has likewise acquired the approval of the topic and draft of his/her doctoral dissertation from the Senate of the University of Ljubljana; - by 20 August, submission a report on individual study and research, and positive assessment of the same by the Commission (in the report, the applicant shall describe and substantiate the assignment of 35 ECTS (= 1050 hours of research and study).
+- all the obligations from the first year; - examination 1 elective field subject; - at least 5 ECTS obtained out of the elective general subject; - 5 ECTS obtained out of the obligations in the form of publishing scientific texts and/or participation in conferences; - a positive assessment of the doctoral thesis topic and its approval by the Senate of the University of Ljubljana (after the Senate of the Faculty of Theology has approved the doctoral thesis topic). - a positive assessment of the report on individual study and research (in the report, the applicant shall describe and substantiate the assignment of 35 ECTS (= 1050 hours of research and study).
+The report shall be submitted to the Commission of Doctoral Studies by 20th August.